fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

     ERROR: Message 0 HTTP 409: Error, The supplied container overlaps with a different existing container., Data Archive requires PI Point names to be unique, and treats PI Point names as case-insensitive.
 The specified type and container were translated into PI Point names, but one or more resulting names were already being used.
     WARNING: HTTP Code 409: Processing cannot continue until data archive errors are corrected

-Follow the description in the :ref:`Containers with Complex Types` section to find the names of the PI Points referenced by these messages.
+Follow the description in the `Containers with Complex Types`_ section to find the names of the PI Points referenced by these messages.

 Linked Types
 ~~~~~~~~~~~~